Evander Kane: Edmonton Oilers (2022–2025)

 On July 12, 2022, Kane signed a four-year, $20.5 million contract extension with the Oilers.
 He notched 5 goals and 8 assists in the first fourteen games of the 2022–23 season, before exiting a November 8 game against the Tampa Bay Lightning after his wrist was cut open by the skate of Tampa forward Patrick Maroon.
 Kane underwent emergency surgery, and it was subsequently reported that he would miss three to four months of the season.
 His recovery proceeded better than initially expected, allowing him to return to the lineup for a January 17 game against the Seattle Kraken.

 After sitting out the 2024–25 season recovering from surgery, Kane made his return in that year's playoffs in game 2 of the first round against the Kings.
 He scored 2 goals in that series, while also collecting a point in each subsequent series leading up to the 2025 Stanley Cup Final.
 Following the team's loss to the Florida Panthers at the end of game 6 of the Stanley Cup Final, Kane did not appear in the traditional handshake lineup with his Oilers teammates, which was met with criticism.

 Vancouver Canucks (2025–present)

 On June 25, 2025, Kane was traded to the hometown Vancouver Canucks in exchange for a fourth-round pick in the 2025 draft.

+On March 30, 2026, Kane played his 1,000th NHL game, becoming the 424th player to reach the mark.

 Personal life

 Kane and his ex-wife have one daughter.
 On March 14, 2019, Kane announced that his wife had a miscarriage at 26 weeks.
 His ex-wife is Anna Kane who, in December 2024, accused Sean Combs of rape.

 On June 8, 2020, Kane co-founded the Hockey Diversity Alliance, alongside former player Akim Aliu, to address intolerance and racism in hockey.
-On January 20, 2025, Kane attended the second inauguration of President Donald Trump.